We can make this simpler: Gain access to a bundle of plugins with one purchase!

 - You may want to consider further restrict access to the otherwise publicly available wp-content directory

-- To install the plugin, simply manually download the purchased item and then upload it to your WordPress site.
+To install the plugin, simply click the download link in the email you received when you purchased the item.
+Manually download the purchased item and then upload it to your WordPress site.
 Visit Plugins > Add New and click Upload Plugin button at the top of the page.
 Here you need to click on the Choose file button and select the plugin file you downloaded earlier to your computer.
 After you have selected the file, you need to click on the Install now button.
 WordPress will now upload the plugin file from your computer and install it for you.
 You will see a success message like this after installation is finished.
 Click Activate plugin to finish the installation.

 WPO365 support is free for everyone.
 You may open a support ticket at any time.
 Support for premium features, however, requires a valid license key for a plugin or pass.
 License keys are issued at the time of purchase.